This topic sets out the Events and Notifications framework and introduces the main configuration concepts, objects, and their roles:

 Include a calculation that references Event fields.
 This allows you to precisely define the conditions on which the Notification is triggered with respect to the Event.
 For example, send a Notification when a new Commitment is created for an Account and the commitment amount is equal to or greater than $5000.
 See the following Creating Calculations section for more details.

-Currently, only the M3TER
+Currently, only the M3TER_SIGNED_REQUEST

-The calculations you use in your Notification Configuration can reference Event fields.
+The calculations you use in your Notification Rules can reference Event fields.
 This powerful capability sits at the heart of the Events and Notifications feature, giving you wide-ranging flexibility to define the precise conditions for sending Notifications:

 You can reference numeric, string, and boolean Event fields in a calculation.